Kevan Hall, CEO of Global Integration, follows yesterday’s post on ‘Tweetcamp and some underlying trends‘ with a question about the tools

 Some organizations are choosing specific groups who have a compelling need for the tools, or an intact team where you can control the adoption of the tools, before rolling them out to a broader population.
 It’s also received wisdom in many of our clients that you need to embed the workflow into the tool.
 Tools like IBM Connections are becoming the place you go to ‘do’ your work, rather than ‘additional’ social media.
 The view there is, broadly, that people are already too busy to ‘do’ social media as an additional task, whereas if it becomes the place where you do your work, then people will embed it into their day-to-day operation.

 So is it enough to just build something and they will come?
 Or do we need to force people into using social media?

 It’s interesting to see what people are actually starting to use social media for.
 Profile pages seem to be well used, and form an extremely valuable source of information on who does what and information about individuals.
 The tools that enable people to reach out and connect directly like instant messenger or Twitter are also well used.

 Some other collaborative tools seem to take off much more slowly.

-So here’s a question: what do people actually chose to share or do on social media (in a work context) within your organisation?
+So here’s a question: what do people actually chose to share or do on social media (in a work context) within your organization?